 Copy each resource from your decompiled template.
 Copy each resource individually from the converted Bicep file to the new Bicep file.
 This process helps you resolve any issues on a per-resource basis and to avoid any confusion as your template grows in size.

 Identify and recreate any missing resources.
 Not all Azure resource types can be exported through the Azure portal, Azure CLI, or Azure PowerShell.
 For example, virtual machine extensions such as the DependencyAgentWindows and MMAExtension (Microsoft Monitoring Agent) aren't supported resource types for export.
-For any resource that wasn't exported, such as virtual machine extensions, you'll need to recreate those resources in your new Bicep file.
-You can recreate resources using a variety of tools and approaches, including Azure Resource Explorer, the Bicep and ARM template reference documentation, and the Azure Quickstart Templates site.
+For any resource that wasn't exported, such as virtual machine extensions, you need to recreate those resources in your new Bicep file.
+You can recreate resources using various tools and approaches, including Azure Resource Explorer, the Bicep and ARM template reference documentation, and the Azure Quickstart Templates site.